-The way all children in England and Wales are assessed at the end of Key Stages 1 and 2 is changing from May 2016.
-As a result of this, the way that we track pupil progress throughout the school is also changing.
-This is a brief introduction to the new assessment systems, and further details can be found in the school’s updated assessment guide.
+The way all children in England and Wales are assessed at the end of Key Stages 1 and 2 changed in May 2016.
+As a result of this, the way that we track pupil progress throughout the school also changed.
+Our Assessment Policy gives useful information about how, what and why we assess.

 Update Dec 2015: a page containing answers to some of the most frequently asked questions about assessment can be found here.